JanSharp/VPMPublish/notes.md

 - generate draft
   - add new entry at the top with the version from the package.json, and the current UTC date
   - use git log to generate a changelog draft

+# Normalize package.json

+Why? you might ask.
+Because the order of fields is fixed when serializing, so this actually changes field order, unless the given package.json already has the "correct" order.

+- Deserialize `package.json`
+- Serialize `package.json`